 Sign up to receive accounting tips, videos, news and webinar info before anyone else

-One of the biggest challenges facing business owners right now is how do we find good employees, hire them and get them to stay when there’s all of this government stimulus money out there?
+One of the biggest challenges facing business owners right now is how do you find good employees, hire them and get them to stay?
 According to The Wall Street Journal, there are a million more job openings than there are job applicants (people actively looking for work).
 This raises the question, what are the big tidal movements that you need to be aware of to really appeal to workers and still retain profitability?

-#1 Raise Your Wages.
 We all ultimately have to face the fact that pay is increasing, and inflation is here.
-Ask yourself if you can do more with less people.
-As an example, McDonalds “raised” their minimum wage past $18 an hour, but they automated everything in their stores to where instead of using eight people per store they’re now using three or four people per store.
+Ask yourself if you can do more with less people?
+For example, McDonalds “raised” their minimum wage past $18 an hour, but they automated everything in their stores to where instead of using eight people per store they’re now using three or four people per store.
 This improved their gross profit margins overall.
 Another example is Amazon and what they’re doing to revolutionize the warehousing business by picking and packing orders with robots.
 They don’t even need employees to pack and fulfill orders.
 While you’re paying increased salaries, you could be in fact saving money overall and driving increased profitability through automation.

-We’ve covered raising wages, providing flexible work hours and improving your benefit offerings.
+Raising wages, providing flexible work hours and improving your benefit offerings are just a few things you can do to retain your employees.
 With all of these new freedoms that you’re going to be giving your workforce, you also have to increase systems and processes to manage, track and increase accountability.
 If you’re giving something away, you must get something in return.
 Employees today are demanding, rightly so, more pay, increased flexibility and benefits.
 It’s possible to give your employees all of these things and still increase your profitability with more accountability, output, efficiency, and automation.

 This post was reviewed by our team of accounting and financial experts.
 TGG’s mission is to make business owners’ lives better through excellent financial management.
 We strive to provide the most up-to-date and objective information on accounting-related topics so our readers can make informed decisions based on factual content.
 All posts undergo a review process with at least one member of our Leadership Team to ensure accuracy.